yh-jiang/Tethered-TurtleBot3-Waffle-Pi/README.md

 # Tethered-TurtleBot3-Waffle-Pi
-This repository consists of the code for "Gathering Scattered Objects with Tethered Robot Duo".
+This repository consists of the code for "Object Gathering with a Tethered Robot Duo".

 ## Code Description